geronime/sinatra-enotify/README.markdown

   in the exception cache are kept as valid
     + this is the minimal period between the two reports of the same exceptions (with the same trace)
-  + `:limit` limits the number of the most recent exceptions with non-empty GET/POST data to be included in the notification
+  + `:limit` limits the number of the most recent exceptions with unique non-empty GET/POST data to be included in the notification

 To disable the redis exception cache just set the `:redis` back to `nil`.

-### Include enotify in your code
+### Include enotify in your code:

 To include the notification just cover the code in your request blocks with `begin`-`rescue`-`end` block.
 Example: